The Caucasian Chalk Circle: Variants

 The play is sometimes played without the prologue, and it was always played that way in the US during the McCarthy era.
 (The first US production to include the prologue was in 1965.)
 There is some dispute about how integral the prologue is to Brecht's conception of the play.
 Some claim that he regarded it as an integral part of his play, and it was present in the earliest drafts.
 Others claim that it was only included in later drafts.
 However, there is agreement that he originally intended to set it in the 1930s, but later updated it.

 Music

 Brecht wrote a number of 'songs' as part of the piece, and one of its main characters is called the Singer.
-In 1944 the production was scored by Paul Dessau.
-Though there is no officially published score, the show is generally played with original music and songs performed by the cast.
+The music for the premiere at Carleton College in 1948 was composed by Carleton student Katherine Griffith, who composed pieces with harp, cello, oboe, bells, and drums.
+No complete original score exists and the 1948 premiere was not recorded, but there is a disc recording made in 1956 of Griffith's revision of the score for clarinet, cello, and vibraharp intended for a performance at Earlham College in Richmond, Indiana.
+The tape recording with Griffith's incomplete transcription of the score is at Carleton College and at the Bertolt Brecht Archiv in Berlin.
+The show is generally played with original music and songs performed by the cast.
 Many composers have created unique original scores for The Caucasian Chalk Circle.
 One score performed regularly is by American composer Mark Nichols, who based his music on traditional Georgian folk harmonies in polyphony.
 Georgian composer Giya Kancheli made an iconic score for the production of Rustaveli Theatre in Tbilisi.